teamhubble/capistrano-wordpress-permissions/README.md

-# Capistrano::Wordpress
+# Capistrano::Wordpress::Permissions

-Changes the releases' owner to the Wordpress user, in order to be able to install and update plugins.
+Changes the releases' owner to the Wordpress user.
+Fixes issues where the Wordpress user does not have enough permissions to install or update plugins.

 ## Installation

 Add this line to your application's Gemfile: